cds-snc/docs/rfcs/0006-working-in-the-open.md

     * Delete stale and merged branches
     * Remove old pull requests that will not be merged
     * Regularly prune old issues.
-  * Respond to issues in a timely manor, both internal and external.
+  * Respond to issues in a timely manner, both internal and external.
-  * Respond to PRs in a timely manor.
+  * Respond to PRs in a timely manner.
 This is especially important if the PR won't be accepted for some reason.
 Make sure it's clear why the PR was rejected and if there is anything that could be done to make it acceptable in the future.